Language-Research-Technology/ldaca-website/content/news/posts/fair-care-eresearch-2022/index.md

 <section typeof='http://purl.org/ontology/bibo/Slide'>
 <img src='Slide19.png' alt='FAQ  ' title='Slide: 19' border='1'  width='85%%'/>

-(This section was added after the conference, to try to summarize the discussion and clarify requirements by starting an FAQ on this approach)
+(This section was added after the conference, to try to summarise the discussion and clarify requirements by starting an FAQ on this approach)

 <br>